dwarvesf/brainery/memo/open-fabric-set-the-tech-foundation-and-built-an-mvp-from-scratch.md

 ---
 tags:
+  - case-study
-  - case study
+  - service
 title: Open Fabric Set The Tech Foundation And Built An Mvp From Scratch
 date: 2022-09-28
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type:
 hide_frontmatter: false
-author: null
+author:
 created_time: 2022-08-05
 created: 2022-09-28
 ---
 ![[34964aa39f1e63930a9b8c2104aa26cb_MD5.webp]]

 Founded and led by veterans from fintech players like Paypal & Grab, **[Open Fabric](https://openfabric.co/)** is a BNPL platform, built to enable an open commerce network for customers and credit providers in South East Asia to radically simplify merchant integrations for digital payment methods.

 With a team of 8 engineers, Dwarves helped set the tech foundation and together built an MVP from scratch.
 Within a year, Dwarves helped ship the system to onboard and configure payment methods for companies to the Open Fabric commerce network.

 <!-- column_list 2ca6bb01-6d0c-4376-aa5b-b843392fe1ad -->